Becoming a good salesperson doesn’t happen by accident, and that’s actually a net positive for managers and sales reps alike.

 Lacking active listening skills can lead to poor customer-relationships, which is one of the biggest reasons for churn.
 In other words, you need to be able to not only understand what your prospects say but also develop the necessary emotional intelligence to read between the lines.
 For example, do they sound hesitant?
 Annoyed?
 Are you sitting through a bunch of awkward pauses?

 The ability to pick up on your prospects’ tone relates back to the importance of quick, critical thinking.
 Based on research from RingCentral, having to repeat oneself is among the biggest pet peeves of people talking to companies on the phone.

 That’s why it’s crucial to keep track of not only the subtext of what your customers have to say but also specific details.

 If you want to know what motivates your reps, don’t be shy about asking them.
 This is especially vital during the interviewing, hiring and onboarding processes.
-You want your new hires to want to know how to be a great salesman or saleswoman so that they can improve and progress.
+You want your new sales reps to want to know how to be a great salesperson so that they can improve and progress.

 According to data from Gallup, employee engagement goes up when workers are allowed to develop their skills in the workplace.
 The same logic rings true for your sales reps.

 High-level reps don’t feel forced to figure out how to become a better salesperson.
 Instead, they take those steps because they want to.
 Ideally, your company should support them in doing so.